 Sometimes, it might even recommend holding back on offers that might be good for the company, but not good for the customer.
 Whether or not this is desirable is for individual brands to decide – but it’s worth noting that people are increasingly aware of when they’re being manipulated.

 Of course, it requires humans to program these AI to be ‘empathetic’ and ethical in the first place.
 That will require a lot of strategizing and discussion.
-But, if they get it right, the net result could be an infallible, imperturbable AI which acts as a guardian of brand ethics.
+But, if they get it right, the net result could be an infallible, imperturbable AI that acts as a guardian of brand ethics.

 The AI can suggest the most ethical path for a brand to take, advise on how to address certain customers, and warn us when we’re straying from the right path.